BurntSushi/bstr/README.md

 The exact scope isn't quite clear, but I expect we can iterate on it.

-In general, as stated below, this crate is an experiment in bringing lots of related APIs together into a single crate while simultaneously attempting to keep the total number of dependencies low.
+In general, as stated below, this crate brings lots of related APIs together into a single crate while simultaneously attempting to keep the total number of dependencies low.
 Indeed, every dependency of `bstr`, except for `memchr`, is optional.

 ### High level motivation